 Water and Energy Management and Development - Reclamation's management of the Colorado River channel is consistently challenged by seasonal rains.
 These localized and heavy storms turn desert washes into swiftly moving streams that deposit large amounts of sand into the river.
 These "wash fans" change the flow dynamics of the river, causing it to erode opposing banklines, destroy structures and put prime agricultural lands at risk.
-The project will install and begin monitoring of the Gould/Mule upland control structure aimed at mitigating the force of desert washes affecting the Colorado River, while providing for more control of the river channel and protection of structures, reducing annual repairs and sediment removal operations.
-These efforts fulfill regulatory requirements for keeping the waterways open and to enhance and protect fish and wildlife.
-Current year work will focus on the results of the most current Review of Operations and Maintenance river examination and continue preparing the environmental documentation required for any new projects identified along the river.
-This work will complete the Yuma Mesa Conduit Extension construction, performs required hydrostatic and telemetry testing, and completes project close out activities.
+Installation of wash fan control structures aims to mitigate the force of desert washes affecting the Colorado River, while providing for more control of the river channel and protection of structures, reducing annual repairs and sediment removal operations.
+These efforts fulfill regulatory requirements to keep the waterways open and to enhance and protect fish and wildlife.
+Begin mobilization to install structures at the Paradise Point wash fan sites.
+Completes construction of the Quien Sabe Wash upland control structure.
+Completes engineering design and environmental clearances for Gould River Mile A105.7 wash fan sites.
+Continues monitoring the performance of the installed control structures and collect data for evaluation.

 Continues work to improve or reconstruct aging water conveyance system structures by developing hydrographic and sediment data shared space and numerical models and continuing with bathymetry and related data collection efforts.
 Continues work to conduct monitoring and evaluation of structures, sediment transport, and river flow in the system.
-Continues activities to develop engineering designs, complete environmental compliance, and construct structures.
-Completes construction and monitors performance of Gould 3 and Mule A-110.1 upland control structures.
-Completes engineering design and environmental clearances for Gould 1 upland control structures.
+Continues to study the most current Review of Operation and Maintenance river examinations and continues to prepare the environmental documentation required for any new projects identified along the river.
+Continues activities to develop engineering designs for future projects.